mangeshkokse/K8s/K8-QA.md

 In brief, deleting a ReplicaSet will typically delete its managed pods unless another higher-level controller (like a Deployment) is managing it.

+# Q. Detailed Sequence: From URL to Pod in Kubernetes

+## 1. External Request (URL)
+- A user or external system sends a request to a URL, which is mapped to an external IP or domain name.

+## 2. Ingress/Load Balancer
+- The request first reaches an **Ingress controller** (if configured) or an external **Load Balancer** (e.g., AWS ELB, GCP Load Balancer).
+The Ingress controller can handle routing based on the path or hostname and forwards the request to the appropriate Kubernetes **Service**.

+## 3. Kubernetes Service
+- The **Service** (e.g., ClusterIP, NodePort, or LoadBalancer type) provides a stable virtual IP that abstracts and load-balances traffic to a set of Pods.
+The request is routed to the service, which directs it to one of the underlying Pods.

+## 4. Kube-proxy
+- The **kube-proxy** running on each node intercepts the request and routes it to an appropriate pod on that node or another node in the cluster, depending on where the pod is running.

+## 5. Pod
+- The request finally reaches the selected **Pod**, which contains the application (container) that processes the request.
+The Pod handles the request based on its configured containerized application, processes it, and returns a response.

+## Flow Summary:
+1. **URL** →
+2. **Ingress/Load Balancer** →
+3. **Service** →
+4. **kube-proxy** →
+5. **Pod**

+Each component ensures that the request is efficiently routed to the right pod for processing within the Kubernetes cluster.